Beyond the CTG: An Advanced Fetal Monitoring Workshop for Safer Care

 High-risk labours part 1: Responding to red flags

-Explore how meconium, maternal fever, and chorioamnionitis affect fetal reserves, and how to spot them on the CTG.
+Explore how meconium, maternal fever, and chorioamnionitis affect fetal reserves, how these conditions present on the CTG, and deepen your understanding of how to apply national guidelines.

 1:30 PM - 2:30 PM